sabliao/100-days-of-code/log.md

 - Need to get my old projects up and running to use as fodder for the webpage.

 **Link(s) to work**: [Personal Portfolio Webpage](http://codepen.io/sabliao/pen/mRmbMy)

+### Day 20: February 9th, Thursday

+**Today's Progress**:
+- Trying out parallax groups, but it's a lot harder to get it working for me than I expected.
+I can't figure out why my content for different parallax groups end up on top of each other.
+Tried to inspect the [demo](http://keithclark.co.uk/articles/pure-css-parallax-websites/demo3/) but haven't figured out what's wrong.

+**Thoughts**:
+- Downside of using codepen for developing is there's no versioning, so if I wanted to go back to undo a bad series of changes, it'd be impossible if the chnages weren't done in the same session.
+Oh, but there's a feature where we can export codepens to a github gist, which will essentially act as version control, yay! [[ref](https://blog.codepen.io/2016/09/19/using-gists-see-versions-pens-dif-pen-changes/)].
+Cool, [here](https://gist.github.com/anonymous/e5eea89b8a62c2f660f4ead2f91928b8)'s my gist link.

+**Link(s) to work**: [Personal Portfolio Webpage](http://codepen.io/sabliao/pen/mRmbMy)